 The official start of On-Board Diagnostics I (OBD I) was in 1988 (1).
 At that time, the California Air Resources Board (CARB) required that all vehicles sold new in California be equipped with a Check Engine Light (CEL).
 CARB required manufacturers to monitor the items in the area (2) below.

 The basic principles of Computer Fundamentals do not change.
 The foundation is always Input, Process, and Output.
 An important note is to look at where the scan tool is placed in the system.
-It takes processed data from the PCM and decodes it so the technician can read it.
+It takes processed data from the ECM/PCM and decodes it so the technician can read it.
 Remember that connecting a scan tool means adding another module to the network.